Residential income segregation: A behavioral model of the housing market: Model

 \subsection{Space and time}

 The city is defined as a two-dimensional square grid $\Omega$ of locations $X \in \mathds{Z}^2$, with linear size $L$.
 The origin $O$ is taken as the geographical center of the city, and two neighboring locations are separated by a distance $a$.
-All locations are characterized by an intrinsic attractiveness $A(X)$.
-The attractiveness quantifies the presence of natural amenities, historic buildings, social opportunities, the closeness to employment centers and the convenience of the transportation system at that location.\footnote{The typical way to include transportation into urban economics models is through a cost that is included in the budget constraint \citep{fujita1989urban}.
-However, especially in European cities, transportation costs are relatively small, and so we model the commuting time as a disutility -- in particular as a negative effect on the attractiveness. \cite{gaigne2017amenities} show that (within the traditional modeling framework) amenities and commuting costs can be aggregated into a single quantity, which they name the \textit{location-quality index}.}
+The same number $N$ of identical dwellings\footnote{Housing market segmentation can be important \citep{landvoigt2015housing,piazzesi2015segmented}.
+Moreover, apartments are at least heterogeneous for what concerns their size.
+We experimented with heterogeneous size and only found a blurring of the segregation patterns.
+For instance, assuming that with homogeneous size the rich are completely segregated in the center, with heterogenous size a few low-income households afford to reside in the center in small apartments.} are available at each location $X \in \Omega$.
+Time is discrete and indexed by $t$.
+The time horizon is infinite.

-Two remarks are important here.
-First, $A(X)$ is exogenous and constant over time.
-There is a substantial literature on the endogenization of the attractiveness, mostly in terms of agglomeration economies \citep{duranton2004micro,rosenthal2004evidence,ahlfeldt2015economics}.
-Because we do not consider a production sector, we neglect these effects and focus on the implications of a given $A(X)$ on the housing market.
+All locations are characterized by an attractiveness $A(X,t)$.
+This combines a constant and exogenous intrinsic attractiveness $A^0(X)$ and an endogenous social component $A^S(X,t)$.
+The intrinsic attractiveness quantifies the presence of natural amenities, historic buildings, and the convenience of the transportation system at that location.\footnote{The typical way to include transportation into urban economics models is through a cost that is included in the budget constraint \citep{fujita1989urban}.
+However, especially in European cities, transportation costs are relatively small, and so we model the commuting time as a disutility -- in particular as a negative effect on the attractiveness. \cite{gaigne2018amenities} show that (within the traditional modeling framework) amenities and commuting costs can be aggregated into a single quantity, which they name the \textit{location-quality index}.} The social component quantifies the educational and labor opportunities that arise from living in that neighborhood \citep{benabou1993workings}.
+These in turn depend on the average income of the agents living in that neighborhood, so we assume that $A^S(X,t)=\overline{Y}(X,t)/ \overline{Y}(t)$, where $\overline{Y}(X,t)$ is the average income of the agents living at location $X$ at time $t$, and $\overline{Y}(t)$ is the average income of the agents in the city at the same time step.
+We finally assume that the intrinsic and social components combine multiplicatively, namely